 Mark Tatum was appointed NBA Deputy Commissioner and Chief Operating Officer on Feb.
 1, 2014, following unanimous approval by the NBA Board of Governors.

 Tatum, who joined the NBA in 1999, is responsible for the NBA’s business operations, including leading the league’s international efforts.
-He also oversees the Global Partnerships, Marketing, Communications and Team Marketing and Business Operations departments in addition to the NBA G League.
+He oversees the Global Partnerships, Marketing, Communications, Events, Global Strategy & Innovation and Team Marketing & Business Operations departments in addition to the NBA G League.

-Through his leadership skills and extensive industry relationships, Tatum has been influential in guiding and growing the league’s business for more than two decades.
+Through his leadership skills and extensive industry relationships, Tatum has been instrumental in guiding and growing the league’s business for more than two decades.

-Since becoming Deputy Commissioner and COO, he has been instrumental in many historic initiatives including the first NBA game in Africa, the launch of six NBA Academies around the world for top prospects from outside the U.S., and the debut of the Jr. NBA Global Championship, a first-of-its-kind global youth basketball tournament.
+Since becoming Deputy Commissioner and COO, he has helped lead many historic initiatives, including the first NBA games in Africa and India, the launch of the Basketball Africa League (BAL) – the NBA’s first collaboration to operate a league outside North America – the launch of four NBA Academies around the world for top prospects from outside the U.S., and the debut of the Jr. NBA Global Championship, a first-of-its-kind global youth basketball tournament.